 The market towns in and around the North York Moors each have their own character and personality, with independent shops and interesting nooks and crannies to explore.

 In our villages and rural areas, you'll find general stores and farm shops stuffed with local food and seasonal produce as well as galleries full of beautiful art made by Yorkshire artists and makers.
 Our National Park visitor centres at Sutton Bank and Danby, and Village Information Points are good places to pick up local maps and guides as well as gifts from the area.

 It's always worth making a detour to our towns and larger villages for a spot of shopping whether it's market day or not, here's a very brief flavour of them.

 Helmsley is a haven for galleries, antiques, independent shops, delis and coffee shops, plus boutique bolt holes with fine dining restaurants.
-Hunt for a bargain at Bridge Street Antiques or admire contemporary creations at Helmsley Galleries, the in-house galleries of the Black Swan Hotel & the Feversham Arms Hotel.
-Discover something a little different at specialist shops such as Homeworks, Veneto, Libby Butlers, Hunters of Helmsley and Saltbox Gallery and if your wardrobe isn’t up to scratch you don’t have to look far to find country casuals and fancy wellies.
+Hunt for something quirky at Room for Antiques or admire contemporary creations at Helmsley Galleries, the in-house galleries of the Black Swan Hotel & the Feversham Arms Hotel.
+Discover something a little different at specialist shops such as Homeworks, Helmsley Wines (a gin specialist), Libby Butlers, Hunters of Helmsley and Saltbox Gallery and if your wardrobe isn’t up to scratch you don’t have to look far to find country casuals and fancy wellies.
 Treat yourself to afternoon tea and cake at the Black Swan Tearoom awarded the ‘Tearoom of Excellence’ four times no less.